sumaiyaC/Odin_Landing_Page/README.md

 # Odin_Landing_Page
-Project: Landing Page - This is project is part of the Odin's Foundations course
+Project: Landing Page - This project is part of the Odin's Foundations course